enaml-ops/omg-cli/plugins/cloudconfigs/gcp/README.md

-# AWS Cloud Config Plugin
+# GCP Cloud Config Plugin

 ### this is actually a plugin which is vendored
 ### it will be compiled separately and bundled